magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 Elapsed time: 15.959 sec
 ```

 It worked.
-Now stop the running `boot` process and reinstall `valip`
+Now stop the running `boot` process and try to reinstall
-in the local maven repository by chaining the three tasks as follows:
+`valip` in the local `maven` repository by chaining the three cited
+tasks as follows:

 ```bash
 boot pom jar install